From the editor

 Angus Soutar

-On the other hand we've got tribe number two: "We've got electric cars and windmills and shiny solar panels, the Artificial Intelligence will sort out everything for us and look: there's a unicorn flying over the Houses of Parliament".
-According to this tribe, we don't need to do anything constructive, it will all be done for us.
-"All watched over by machines of loving grace".
+On the other hand, the second tribe says: "We've got electric cars and windmills and shiny solar panels; Artificial Intelligence will sort out everything for us and look, there's a unicorn flying over the Houses of Parliament".
+According to this tribe, we don't need to do anything, it will all be done for us."All watched over by machines of loving grace".

-None of this tribal thinking can help us deal with what's coming.
-I haven't signed up with either of tribe, and as a result I get loads of flack from both of them.
-I'm not optimistic about the future.
-But I'm not joining the doom and gloom brigade either.
-I'm staying positive.
-The human species has survived horrific challenges in order for us to get to where we are today.
-And the planet will be fine, whatever we do.
-So, what are we going to do about our future?
+This tribal thinking doesn’t help us deal with what's coming.
+I haven't signed up to either tribe and consequently get flak from both.
+I'm not optimistic about the future but nor will I join the Doom and Gloom brigade.
+I’ve decided to stay positive; the human species has survived horrific challenges for us to get to where we are today.
+Natural systems have amazing powers of adaptation and regeneration.
+If the worst comes to the worst, the planet will get along fine without us.
+The pressing question is: what are we going to do about the future of our species?

-We've got a major problem with conventional agriculture - it is destroying soil and turning the world into a desert.
-Humans started this process about 10,000 years ago, but it's only quite late on in industrialisation, say since the 1950's, that we've prosecuted the war on soils with massive amounts of fossil fuels and their by-products.
+We have a major threat from conventional agriculture; it is destroying soil and turning the world into deserts.
+We humans started this process about 10,000 years ago, but industrialisation led us to prosecute full scale War on Soils, by using massive amounts of fossil fuels and their by-products.
 We are killing the soil that our food comes from.
-Nearly all of the food we buy in the supermarkets is contributing to this soil loss, especially food made from grains and soya.
+Nearly all the food we buy in the supermarkets is contributing to soil loss, and especially foods made from grains and soya.

 soil loss